quixio/quix-docs/docs/cli/cli-sync-to-cloud.md

 To sync your application, change into the `F1 demo data` directory and enter:

 ```
-quix local deploy --push --sync
+quix local pipeline sync --update
 ```

-This updates your `quix.yaml` project file.
-The `--push` option pushes all changes to your Git repository (it is similar to git add, git commit, git push).
-You can also add a commit message with the `--commit-message` option if you want.
-The `--sync` option ensures your Quix environment is synched with the updated Git repository.
+The `sync` command pushes all changes to your Git repository (it is similar to git add, git commit, git push), and synchronization it with Quix Cloud.
+You can also add a commit message with the `--commit-message`, or `-m` option if you want.
+The `--update` option ensures your `quix.yaml` project file is updated as required, based on changes to your applications.

 !!! important